Nationally award winning artist Randall Tillery loves to paint all subject matter but finds that his love for nature makes landscape

 painting a natural transition.
 “I lived for years in the beautiful surroundings of the California Gold Country but have just recently moved

-to Sister, Oregon.
+to Sisters, Oregon.
 I feel blessed to now live here and be able to capture the beauty that I see every time I turn around.
 Painting the

 beauty of nature is really a rather spiritual feeling for me.
 Being able to capture and interpret the beauty that I see in nature is indeed